Costa Rica And Its "Pura Vida".

 Once we arrived in Santa Elena, and the blood had returned to my fingertips, we made our way to our rooms and had time to settle in before dinner.
 Upon using the restroom, I noticed a note on the wall that read, "Please dispose of toilet paper in the trash bin.
 Do not flush".
 Apparently, the septic systems are too old and the pipes too narrow for such items.
 Travel really is an adventure!

-I will be back to visit this Central American gem, there's so much more to see.
+This past week opened my eyes to an entirely different way of traveling and connecting with the locals.
+It was wonderful to give back in some small way, and I look forward to more opportunities to volunteer abroad.
+I will be back to visit this Central American gem, I know there's so much more to see.
 I hear the beaches are to die for.
 They say the life expectancy of a Costa Rican is one of the highest in the world, and they are consistently listed in the top 15 happiest countries.
 This comes as no surprise to me.
-They are a warm, passionate culture, they dance, they love their family & friends, they laugh easily and often, and they embrace with their whole hearts "pura vida".
+They are a warm, passionate culture; they dance, they love their family & friends, they laugh easily and often, and they embrace with their whole hearts "pura vida".

 For more information on the Monteverde Sky Bridge Tours visit: http://www.monteverdeinfo.com/sky-walk.htm